 I am a FELLOW of the IAPR - the International Association of Pattern Recognition as of August 2006 for contributions to "fundamentals and applied problems in syntactic and statistical pattern recognition".
 A copy of the certificate is here.
 For a write up about this as a Carleton News Release please click here, here for a write-up from the Ontario Ministry of Research and Innovation, and here for a letter of appreciation from the Premier of Ontario.
 This was also highlighted in a local newspaper, as seen here.
 From the IAPR records, it seems as if (prior to 2006) I am the first ever IAPR Fellow in Ottawa, the first ever in Ontario, and the fifth ever in all of Canada to receive this honour.
 Also, only a maximum of 0.25% of the membership of the IAPR is promoted to the Fellow rank biannually.
 A write-up about this in a Norwegian University web-site is found here.

-My paper titled "On Using Adaptive Binary Search Trees to Enhance Self Organizing Maps" (with Mr. Astudillo) was awarded the Best Paper Award for the 2009 Australasian Joint Conference on Artificial Intelligence held in Melbourne, Australia, in December 2009.
+My paper titled "On Using Adaptive Binary Search Trees to Enhance Self Organizing Maps" (with Mr. Astudillo) was awarded the Best Paper Award at the 2009 Australasian Joint Conference on Artificial Intelligence held in Melbourne, Australia, in December 2009.
 A copy of the certificate is here, and a picture of my student, Mr. Astudillo, and me with the award is here.
 The write up about this award was profiles in a Carleton news-site here.